criteo/consul-templaterb/README.md

 This GEM is both a library and an executable that allows to generate files using data from Consul (Discovery and Key/Value Store) easily using ruby's erb templates.
-It also support launching programs and babysitting processes when rendering the files, thus notifying programs when data do change.
+It also support launching programs and baby-sitting processes when rendering the files, thus notifying programs when data do change.

-It is intended for user accustomed to expressiveness or Ruby templating (ERB), allowing for more flexibility and than Go Templating.
+It is intended for user accustomed to expressiveness or Ruby templating (ERB), allowing for more flexibility and features than Go templates.

-It also allow to use all of ruby language, especially usefull for generating files in several formats (JSON, XML) where text substitutions are hard to get right.
+It also allows to use all of ruby language, especially useful for generating files in several formats (JSON, XML) where text substitutions are hard to get right.